rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 restProxy.serve();
 ```

-Once this is up - you can add the proxy line to your `devDependencies` and run `npm run proxy` to configure your credentials in `private.json`:
+Once this is up - you can add the proxy line to your `devDependencies` and run `npm run proxy` to configure your credentials (as described in the linked guide above) in `private.json`:

 ```js
 	"proxy": "node ./proxyserver/api-server.js",